liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-long-onedrive-urls.md

 ## Data Migration

 The migration of the source content resulting in the long URLs fail.
-This causes migration jobs to fail, which prolongs the migration project unnecessarily.
+This situation causes migration jobs to fail, which prolongs the migration project unnecessarily.

 > [!IMPORTANT]
 > Any site configured as "No Access" (locked), in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.